PolicyServer/PolicyServer.Local/README.md

 > NOTE: This open source library does not have the advanced features of the PolicyServer product like hierarchical policies, client/server separation, management APIs and UI, caching, auditing etc., but the client library is syntax-compatible with its "big brother" in terms of integration to your applications.
 This allows an upgrade path with minimal code changes if you start with this client library.

+**Important** This code-base was our proof of concept for the client-side programming model.
+We will leave it here for other people that might find this useful, too.
+It is not maintained anymore!

 ## Defining an authorization policy
 The authorization policy is defined as a JSON document (typically in `appsettings.json`).
 In the policy you can define two things